 So with all of this I am left with gratitude for the way in which this entire drama unfolded.
 To our donor – thank you for your incredible generosity and bold thinking.
 To Karen, thank you for your clear-headed problem solving.
 And to Zoe, thank you for your way of interacting with a wide-range of people, taking them where they are and sharing our farm dreams with them.
 We look forward to this program expanding in the coming years.

-In May of 2016 we will again be taking part in Valley Gives.
-We will give half of the money raised during this 24-hour, online giving event to fund our Donor Supported Shares.
+We also take part in Valley Gives.
+We give half of the money raised during this 24-hour, online giving event to fund our Donor Supported Shares.
 We hope you lend your support!